A Perfect 3 Days in Cornwall Road Trip Itinerary

 Since you're already at The Lost Gardens of Heligan, why not stop by the nearby British Heligan Kitchen & Bakery?
 Although it has mixed reviews, it has a 4.0 rating and offers the benefit of being close to the previous attraction.

-The prices are not necessarily the cheapest, but the venue is nice, and the staff are friendly.
+The prices are not necessarily the cheapest, but the venue is excellent, and the staff are friendly.
 Some reviews also say the food is tasty - so what do you have to lose?
 Another perk is that some of the menu's unique items are grown on-site (that's pretty cool, no?).

 If you're visiting the cafe during the summer, they have plenty of outside covered seating areas so you can enjoy the heat while not getting burnt by the sun.

 Grab a refreshing cider or soft drink while munching on a bacon and sausage sandwich or a fancy quiche.
-On a cold day, you should most definitely try their hot chocolate and tasty beef stroganoff.
+On a cold day, you should try their hot chocolate and tasty beef stroganoff.

 Eden Project